Understanding NLP in Deep Learning: Your Ultimate Guide to NLP

 Speech Recognition and Voice Data

 Speech recognition allows for the interpretation of voice data and is the core technology of NLP.
-It involves breaking down words into smaller segments and the training of algorithms to recognize different accents, slurs and nonstandard grammar use so that voice data can be converted to text.
+It involves converting spoken words into text for further processing.
+This process includes breaking down words into smaller segments and training algorithms to recognize different accents, slurs, and nonstandard grammar use so that voice data can be accurately converted to text.
 Smart assistants rely on speech recognition technology to interpret voice questions and provide context-related responses.

-Speech recognition software converts human spoken language to a form that can be recognized by virtual assistants and business applications (e.g. for tasks such as transcription and machine translation).
+Speech recognition software converts human spoken language, specifically spoken words, to a form that can be recognized by virtual assistants and business applications (e.g. for tasks such as transcription and machine translation).

 Machine Translation and Human Communication